 As an AP World History teacher, I began writing for practical purposes: my Jackie Tempo historical fiction series is meant as enrichment for secondary-school world history courses.
 My work on pedagogy includes “A Low-Tech Approach to Teaching World History” in Teaching World History in the Twenty-First Century (M.E.
 Sharpe, 2009) and this recent article on Brazil in World History.
 I have also workshopped and written about leveraging historical fiction in history courses–serving, for example, as a contributing author to “Seeking Truths in Fiction” in the American Historical Association’s Perspectives in History (November 2021).

-I draw on my experience as an educator and as a researcher with an active agenda to help connect teachers and historians.
+I continue to teach–now at a local institute for lifelong learning–and as I’ve written about here, very much appreciate the joy of such exchange.
+As ever, I draw on my experience as an educator and as a researcher with an active agenda to help connect teachers and historians.
 In this piece, I marry historical research with teaching strategies for high school and college-level learning.
 I’m a long-time member of the American Historical Association and the World History Association, both of which foster engagement and collaboration between teachers and historians.
 The journey continues … thank you for joining me!